apple/servicetalk/servicetalk-examples/src/main/java/io/servicetalk/examples/http/README.md

 - [HelloWorldStreamingServer](helloworld/async/streaming/HelloWorldStreamingServer.java) - a server that responds with a
 stream of `text/plain` payload body for every request.
 - [HelloWorldStreamingClient](helloworld/async/streaming/HelloWorldStreamingClient.java) - a client that sends a `GET`
-request to the configured single address of the [server](helloworld/async/streaming/HelloWorldStreamingServer.java) and receives the response payload body as a stream of buffers.
+request to the [server](helloworld/async/streaming/HelloWorldStreamingServer.java) and receives the response payload body as a stream of buffers.
 - [HelloWorldStreamingUrlClient](helloworld/async/streaming/HelloWorldStreamingUrlClient.java) - a client that sends a
 `GET` request to the specified URL in absolute-form and receives the response payload body as a stream of buffers.